aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/faq/containers.md

 ### Build your runner for stable version

-By default, `ansible-builder` use podman to build image, if you want to use docker instead, add `--container-runtime docker` to your CLI
+By default, `ansible-builder` uses podman to build image, if you want to use docker instead, add `--container-runtime docker` to your CLI

 ```bash
 # clone repository